ImPot8o/structure-block-generator/README.md

 ## Limitations

-- The script generates structure files containing only structure_void blocks.
-You need to manually add your desired blocks and entities to the generated structures using a structure block editor or NBT editor.
+- The script generates structure files containing only structure_void blocks for copying larger areas than structure block allow.
+It doesn't copy entities by default.
 - The generated functions assume a specific relative position for placing the structures.
 You may need to adjust the coordinates in the functions based on your desired placement location.

 ## License